GENWEN. Llanelli, Carmarthen. 5th. March, 1907.

 Mr. Lewis, the Mines Inspector and Mr. R.G.M.
 Prichard, Assistant Inspector arrived at the colliery and having gained all the intelligence they could about the situation, formed a party of explorers.
 The ventilation in the upper heading had been restored for about half the distance to the face and temporary stopping had been erected in the top holes.

 The parties of explorers worked for four hours and then were relieved as falls were overcome and the firedamp gradually cleared away.
 Early on the morning of the 7th, the body of Llewellyn Evans was reached.
 He was laying full length, head outwards on the lower side of the upper heading, fourteen feet outbye from the last tophole.
 The bonnet of his lamp was found five feet from him on the other side of the roadway.
 The oil vessel was missing and was found, covered with small coal at the top of the ventilating top hole.
 Shortly afterwards Thomas Howell was found in the top hole.
 He was found on his knees, leaning forward with his head on the ground covered by his hands.
-The upper part of his lamp was found near to him and the lower part found a few feet away later.
+The upper part of his lamp was found near to him and the lower part was found a few feet away later.

 The explorers worked their way up the top hole and reached the lower heading where they found David Phillips and David Thomas, 28 yards outside the tophole.
 They were within two yards of each other and appeared not to have moved from where they were believed to have been working before the explosion.
 Their lamps were found lying close to David Phillips.
 One lamp was tightly locked but the other could be opened with a little effort.
 All the bodies were burned.

 A few hours later explorers travelled down the return airway from the shaft bottom and recovered the bodies of Roderick Davies and Edward Harry.
-They were found 182 years inbye of the bottom of the slant on the lower level.
+They were found 182 yards inbye of the bottom of the slant on the lower level.
 They were eight yards apart and their lamps were found close to them.

 The Inspectors made a careful examination of the explosion area on the 13th when all the firedamp had been cleared.
 They found that the force of the blast probably travelled most of the upper heading and spurts had been blown up in the lower heading as the stoppings had been blown away, there were two large falls and several small ones on the upper heading where the timber had been blown away.
-From the ventilating tophole inwards, a little coked dust was found o the upper side, a few yards beyond the tophole and a charring of the surfaces of the timbers nearest the roof at the head of the ventilating tophole but the face was clean and the coal quite bright.
-The brattice tubes had not been displaced and no force what so ever exerted beyond blowing down the canvas sheet fixed across the roadway outside the tophole.
+From the ventilating tophole inwards, a little coked dust was found on the upper side, a few yards beyond the tophole and a charring of the surfaces of the timbers nearest the roof at the head of the ventilating tophole but the face was clean and the coal quite bright.
+The brattice tubes had not been displaced and no force whatsoever exerted beyond blowing down the canvas sheet fixed across the roadway outside the tophole.
 Portions of the sheet were found 20 feet outbye of its original position.

 On the lower heading, there was some evidence of force right up to the face where there was a fall.
-The brattice tubes which hung near the roof had all been blown down and the surfaces of the timber and coal covered with a sooty deposit up to and over the face.
+The brattice tubes which hung near the roof had all been blown down and the surfaces of the timber and coal were covered with a sooty deposit up to and over the face.
 Outwards from the fourth tophole from the face a large force was evident.
-Flame had travelled to within 200 yards of the slant and outbye of this the flame had been stopped by the wet conditions.
+The flame had travelled to within 200 yards of the slant and outbye of this the flame had been stopped by the wet conditions.

 Immediately before the explosion, all the men had been away from the face having their meal and those in the upper heading were probably returning to the face when the explosion was started by one of the open lamps they carried.
 It was not possible to say what caused the gas to be present but this could have easily been brought about by a displacement of the ventilating sheets.